 - Staying inactive and timing out the session

-- Reading the whole blog post and then leaving, fully satisfied with the content you read
+- Reading the whole blog post and then leaving, fully satisfied with the content you read.

-If a blog post gets a lot of organic traffic but has a bounce rate, that’s a different story than running Google Ads that get high bounce rates.
+If a blog post gets a lot of organic traffic but has a high bounce rate, that’s a different story than running Google Ads that get high bounce rates.

 That’s why, if you’re spending money on online marketing and operating in various acquisition channels, you’ll need some basic attribution modeling to analyze your conversion paths.